briancarlton64/project2/README.md

     public abstract int[] calAverage();

   This method will take the internal st char array and calculate the average ascii value of the chars.
+It returns an int array formatted to the project specifications.
+The array contains the rounded, floor, and ceiling of the average.

     public abstract char letterAverage();

-  This method will take calAverage[0], the rounded average ascii value, and return the character represented by it.
+  This method will take calAverage()[0], the rounded average ascii value, and return the character represented by it.

  # MesoInherit